The3dit0r/terminal-render/README.md

 ### 1. Features

-1. It prints stuff you want
+1. It prints stuff you want.
 2. It recieves stuff from keyboard.
 3. It responses to keystroke!
 4. It looks nice.